dienthaipham103/Enhanced_Appscanner/README.md

 # Appscanner_voting
 This code was implemented as part of the MAppGraph [1] paper.
 It is based on the implementation of Single Large Random Forest Classifier of AppScanner [2].
-But there are some more changes in the code to adapt with our project.
+There are some new functions in the code compared to the original version.

-The implementation of Single Large Random Forest Classifier of AppScanner is available on https://github.com/Thijsvanede/AppScanner.
+The original implementation of Single Large Random Forest Classifier of AppScanner is available on https://github.com/Thijsvanede/AppScanner.

 ## Introduction
 Appscanner is a method for mobile traffic classification based on flows.
 They define flows in a mobile traffic and use an Machine Learning model to classify flows among different apps.
 But for our approach - MAppGraph, we capture mobile traffic chunks in a specific duration of time (say 5 minutes) and classify them.
 To solve our problem by Appscanner method, we use voting scheme.
 Many flows are extracted from a mobile traffic chunk.
 After that,  the label of each flow is predicted by Appscanner method.
 Finally, the voting scheme is used to conclude the final label of the traffic chunk.